bitcoin-wallet/bitcoin-wallet/wallet/README.md

 ### SETTING UP FOR DEVELOPMENT

-You should be able to import the project into Android Studio, as it uses Gradle for building.
+You can import the project into IntelliJ IDEA or Android Studio, as it uses Gradle for building.

 ### TRANSLATIONS